ROCm/clARMOR/prereqs/README.txt

 # THE SOFTWARE.

 clARMOR requires a working GPU OpenCL implementation.
-Currently, it has been tested with the AMD APP SDK running on AMD GPUs.
-No guarantee is made for being able to use this tool on GPUs from other companies.
+Currently, it has been tested most rigorously with the AMD APP SDK running on AMD GPUs.
+This tool has been tested on Nvidia GPUs with the CUDA SDK OpenCL implementation, but no guarantee is made for being able to use this tool on GPUs from other companies.

 This directory contains a number of files to help install set your system up to run this tool.